uvarc/rc-website/content/userinfo/hpc/software/cellprofiler.md

 # Preparation
 The CellProfiler container image file is provided in a shared user space.
 For best performance it is recommended that users copy this container to their individual /scratch storage location.
 This has to be done only once and the following steps describe this process.

-In a Rivanna terminal window execute these commands:
+In a terminal window on the HPC system execute these commands:
 ```
 module load apptainer cellprofiler
 cp $CONTAINERDIR/cellprofiler-4.2.5.sif /scratch/$USER